DATES CAN BE ADJUSTED TO YOUR PERSONAL CALENDAR, JUST LET ME KNOW

 Frequently Asked Questions

 In the Ayurvedic system it is understood that there are qualities in the winter season; heavy, dull, sluggish and stagnant to name a few.
-These may describe how we feel mentally and physically at the end of the winter season and it is a sign that there is “Ama,” accumulated toxins in the body.
+These may describe how we feel mentally and physically during the winter season and it is a sign that there is “Ama,” accumulated toxins in the body.

 Body toxicity can appear as: